 MIT Sloan’s states that their MBA Early Admission program is designed for forward-thinking and ambitious students.
 Which makes sense, given that you have to plan a bit ahead when applying to a deferred enrollment program.

 One advantage of applying to MIT Sloan’s MBA Early Admission program is that you can defer anywhere between two to five years.
-With the possibility of deferring for five years, the flexibility MIT Sloan is on the higher end relative to many other schools in its league.
+With the possibility of deferring for five years, the flexibility of MIT Sloan is on the higher end relative to many other schools in its league.
 And in fact, the program reports that students on average gain about 5 years of work experience before they begin the program.
 Moreover, the application fee is waived for deferred admissions.

 You are eligible to apply to the Early Admission program at MIT Sloan if you are currently enrolled in or have just graduated from an undergraduate or graduate degree program.
 In order to be eligible to apply from a graduate degree program, you should have entered the program directly after finishing undergrad.